isw-kudos/kudos-docs/docs/boards/kubernetes-prerequisites.md

 | Web | boards.example.com     | example.com/boards     |
 | API | api-boards.example.com | example.com/api-boards |

+> We'll refer to these throughout installation as [BOARDS_URL] and [API_URL]

 You will need a reverse proxy in place to forward network requests to the kubernetes master.

-You will need to have certificates that cover all domains used.
+This proxy should be able to resolve certificates that cover all domains used.

 ---